 - 2 tbsp cashew nuts or pine nuts, roasted

 - 1 tsp unrefined marine salt

 - 1 cup olive oil or coconut oil

-Add olive oil, honey and lemon juice, salt, and cashew nuts.
+Place the chopped coriander(including the roots), basil, and parsley in a blender.
+Add the olive oil, honey and lemon juice, salt, and nuts.

 Blend into a smooth paste, stopping in between to scrape the pesto back to the bottom of the blender.